tlswg/tls-record-limit/draft-ietf-tls-record-limit.md

 When the `record_size_limit` extension is negotiated, an endpoint MUST NOT generate a protected record with plaintext that is larger than the RecordSizeLimit value it receives from its peer.
-Unprotected messages - handshake messages in particular - are not subject to this limit.
+Unprotected messages are not subject to this limit.

 This value is the length of the plaintext of a protected record.
 The value includes the content type and padding added in TLS 1.3 (that is, the complete